swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 for the workshop.
 I will also be supporting all the administrative details to make this event a success.

 [ host_name ] as you prepare for the training please keep in mind that there will be several breakout sessions during the training.
-If possible, please researve at least 2 additional rooms for this to take place.
-Also, the instructors will be using stickynotes throughout the training, please have 2 colors of sticky notes (enough for each person to have at least 4 of each color).
+If possible, please reserve at least 2 additional rooms for this to take place.
+Also, the instructors will be using sticky notes throughout the training, so please have 2 colors of sticky notes (enough for each person to have at least 4 of each color).
 These are essential to the way we operate.

 Please let me know if you have any questions or concerns,

 Best,

 [ sender name ]

 ##### Initial Trainee Contact Email  (from member site to their prospective trainees - online training)